-Partial reloads
+Partial Reloads

 When making visits to the same page you are already on, it's not always necessary to re-fetch all of the page's data from the server.
 In fact, selecting only a subset of the data can be a helpful performance optimization if it's acceptable that some page data becomes stale.
 Inertia makes this possible via its "partial reload" feature.

 As an example, consider a "user index" page that includes a list of users, as well as an option to filter the users by their company.
-On the first request to the page, both the users
+On the first request to the page, both the users and companies props are passed to the page component.
+However, on subsequent visits to the same page (maybe to filter the users), you can request only the users data from the server without requesting the companies data.
+Inertia will then automatically merge the partial data returned from the server with the data it already has in memory client-side.

 NOTE